Roarie Deacon: Sutton United

 In the third round, Sutton were drawn to face League One side and local rivals AFC Wimbledon, ranked 50 places above Sutton in the league pyramid, at home; the tie, played on 7 January 2017, ended 0–0.
 The replay took place at Kingsmeadow on 17 January.
 Sutton were a goal down when midway through the second half, Deacon fired in a stunning strike from the edge of the penalty area to level the score.
 He assisted a second goal for Maxime Biamou to help the U's complete a historic comeback and win the match 3–1, putting Sutton through to the fourth round of the FA Cup for the first time since 1989.
 Deacon was nicknamed "magic man" by Paul Doswell and Sutton supporters.

 In the fourth round on 29 January, Deacon featured prominently in Sutton's 1–0 victory over Championship side Leeds United, who were ranked 84 league places above Sutton, putting the U's into the fifth round of the FA Cup for the first time in the club's 118-year history.
 Deacon was named in the FA/OPTA Team of the Round.
 On 20 February, Sutton played Deacon's boyhood club Arsenal in the fifth round.
-Deacon hit the crossbar during the second half but couldn't stop Sutton falling to a 0–2 defeat.
+Deacon hit the crossbar during the second half but could not stop Sutton falling to a 0–2 defeat.
 He was voted player of the month for January/February and finished the season as joint top scorer in all competitions alongside Biamou.
 Deacon won the Players' Player of the Year and Supporters' Player of the Year awards and his goal against AFC Wimbledon was voted goal of the season.